Clarity of Concept

 CAD used as dimensionally accurate drawings on their own or as precursor to 3D printing

 Health Innovation Support has CAD designers that can take the roughest sketch and turn it into a clear, three-dimensional drawing.
 This enables the innovator to make modifications and refinements at negligible cost and the drawings are of a quality that enables them to be used as illustrations in the Disclosure Document.

 (or additive layer manufacturing) is a great tool for innovators

 We can take the CAD drawing and use it to program a 3D printer to create a three-dimensional model prototype of the innovation.
-We have a Prusa i3 MK2 printer on order (see illustration below) which will allow us to print an initial concept testing prototype at a nominal cost.
+We have a Prusa i3 MK2 printer (see illustration below) which allows us to print an initial concept testing prototype at a nominal cost.
 Printing a final high quality print would normally incur an additional cost but we can use our contacts and materials knowledge to keep this cost to a minimum.

 The 3D printed prototype may well not be a working model of the innovation but it can still be used to demonstrate a concept when obtaining feedback.
 3D prints can also be used to take photographs putting the innovation clearly into the context in which it would be used.
 In this way the photographs can become a powerful tool when ensuring the best clarity of concept in a Disclosure Document.

 We have prototyped a wide variety of NHS innovations using polymorph, electronics, cardboard, laminating cards and even a scale model to assess the feasibility of an innovation using an action figure.
 These prototypes are still confidential but as the resulting products get launched, they will be added to the website.